zarf-dev/zarf/docs/1-getting-started/index.md

 # Getting Started

 Welcome to the Zarf documentation!
-This section will list the various ways to install Zarf onto your machine.
-It will also demonstrate how to verify the installation.
-Choose the installation type that best suits your needs in accordance with your operating system.
+This page runs through a quick start to test Zarf on your machine and walks through next steps to get more familiar with Zarf's concepts.
 Let's get started!

 ## Quick Start